-We have three members of staff and are led by an elected board of volunteer trustees, who are endorsed by our member organisations.
+We have four members of staff and are led by an elected board of volunteer trustees, who are endorsed by our member organisations.

 Neurological Alliance staff

 Katharine joined the Neurological Alliance in January 2018.
 She has a background in neurology related health policy, having previously held policy roles at the MS Society and Epilepsy Society.
 She also has an in-depth knowledge of welfare and employment issues affecting disabled people.
 Prior to completing her Masters degree in social policy, Katharine worked as an IAPT employment support coordinator in the mental health field.
-She continues to volunteer as a trustee at a local Mind association, and became the Chair in March 2017.
+She was previously a trustee at a local Mind association, and was Chair from 2017 – 2020.

 Sue Millman, Chief Executive, Ataxia UK